 Emergency Eye Care and More In Niagara-on-the-Lake or St. Catharines

 If your eyes have been giving you some trouble, don't delay visiting the optometrist.

 When it comes to eye health, being proactive can mean the difference between healthy eyesight and permanent damage.

-At Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake, we provide patients with emergency eye care, routine eye exams and much more.
+At Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines, we provide patients with emergency eye care, routine eye exams and much more.
 To learn more about our services and to schedule your routine visit, call Dr. Hopkins & Associates Optometry today!